Merzasphor/MWSE/docs/source/apis/event.md

 ### `event.unregister`

-Unregisters a function  event is raised.
+Unregisters a function previously registered for an event with `event.register()`.

 ```lua
 event.unregister(eventId, callback, options)